 Reporting Rental Income on Schedule E

-You use Part I of Schedule E to report income or loss from rental property, as well as royalty income.
-If you rent other types of property, such as a car or equipment, that income goes on Schedule C rather than Schedule E.
+You use Part I of Schedule E to report income or loss from rental real estate, as well as royalty income.
+If you rent other types of property, such as a car or equipment, the Internal Revenue Service considers that to be business income, and it goes on Schedule C rather than Schedule E.

 Schedule E also asks for the number of days you owned the property, how many days it was rented or available to rent, and how many days you used the property for personal use.